 How to maintain an Innovation Culture: From Budget 2019 to 2020

 Recognizing the efforts of the government to remove the bottlenecks for entrepreneurs is critical.
-Under the current ‘ Startup India Vision 2024 ‘ scheme, the government has announced the establishment by 2024 of at least 50,000 new startups500 new incubators, and 100 innovation zones.
+Under the current ‘ Startup India Vision 2024 ‘ scheme, the government has announced the establishment by 2024 of at least 50,000 new startups, 500 new incubators, and 100 innovation zones.

-With the beginning of new year, maybe now is timely time to take stock of how the 2019 Union Budget has influenced the startup community.
+With the beginning of a new year, maybe now is a timely time to take stock of how the 2019 Union Budget has influenced the startup community.
 Six months later, let’s remember the start-up budget highlights.

 Among the sop bonanza provided to startups was the freedom from the angel’s tax heat.
 In an attempt to alleviate the difficulties arising from the controversial Angel Tax, the Minister of Finance declared that paragraph 56(2)(viib) of the Income Tax Act does not extend to a startup registered with the Department of Industry and Internal Trade (DPIIT).
 In order to further simplify the Angel Tax issue, the budget also stipulated that startups and their investors who file required declarations and provide information on their returns will not be subject to any sort of scrutiny with regard to sharing premium valuations.
 In fact, companies receiving funds from private equity firms and real estate funds are now excluded from oversight, in order to meet the demands of the burgeoning investment community.